Trump's tariff push is a race against time, and potential voter backlash

 Americans "have never faced tariffs like this," the former official said Thursday.
 "The downstream impact on clothing and shoe stores, it's going to be pretty significant.
 So we'll have to see how the Trump voters view this ... and how long their support for these policies goes."

-On Thursday, automaker Stellantis, which owns the Jeep, Citroen and Ram brands, said it would temporarily halt production at a plant in Canada and another in Mexico in response to Trump's 25% tax on imported cars.
-The reduced output also means the company is temporarily laying off 900 workers at plants in Michigan and Indiana.
+On Thursday, automaker Stellantis, which owns the Jeep, Citroen and Ram brands, said it would temporarily halt production at plants in Canada and Mexico in response to Trump's 25% tax on imported cars.
+The reduced output means the company is temporarily laying off 900 workers at plants in Michigan and Indiana.

 Some exporters overseas may cut their prices to offset some of the tariffs, and U.S. retailers could eat some of the cost as well.
-But most economists do expect much of the tariffs to feed through to higher prices.
+But most economists expect much of the tariffs to bring higher prices.

-The tariffs will hit many Asian countries particularly hard, with duties on Vietnamese imports rising to 46% and on goods from Indonesia to 32%.
-Tariffs on some Chinese imports will now be as high as 79%.
+The tariffs will hit many Asian countries hard, with duties on Vietnamese imports rising to 46% and on Indonesia to 32%.
+Tariffs on some Chinese imports will be as high as 79%.
 Those three countries are the top sources of U.S. shoe imports, with Nike making about half its shoes last year and one-third of its clothes in Vietnam.

 The Yale Budget Lab estimates all Trump's tariffs this year will push clothing prices 17% higher.